-You and your divorce attorneys should work together as a team.
-You should collaborate with your lawyer as the case progresses and should get on the same page from day one.
+You and your divorce attorney should work together as a team.
+You should collaborate with your lawyer as the case progresses and should be on the same page from day one.
 A strategic divorce lawyer should share his or her strategies and tactics with you in order to obtain your input relative to your objectives and to better understand the motivations and objectives of your spouse.

 Our firm’s lawyers collaborate as a team multiple times weekly in formalized meetings.
-Our clients hire one lawyer but benefit from almost 200 years of combined legal experience.
+Our clients hire one lawyer but benefit from over 295 years of combined legal experience.
 Having the input of a team of lawyers who limit their practices to Orange County family law matters enhances the quality of client representation in strategic decision making, issue analysis, negotiations, and litigation tactics.